 A goal of the Project is to maintain or improve existing flood risk.
 Managers are committed to ensuring that flood hazards to nearby communities and infrastructure do not increase as a result of the restoration: restoring salt marsh in flood-critical parts of the Project area will not occur until flood protection is established.
-In 2014, the U.S. Army Corps of Engineers and local agencies begin planning for a 15-foot-high Bay levee near Alviso and the San Jose water pollution plant.
-This project continues to move through the planning stages.
-The first section of the project to be completed is projected to be the levee that runs along pond A12.
-Once the entire levee is completed, more Alviso ponds can be opened to full tidal interaction.
+In 2014, the U.S. Army Corps of Engineers and local agencies began planning for a 15-foot-high Bay levee near Alviso and the San Jose water pollution plant.
+This project continues to move through the planning stages, permits are expected in 2018.
+The first section of the project to be completed is projected to be the levee that runs along pond A12; construction could start in 2018.
+Once the entire levee is completed, more Alviso ponds can be opened to full tidal action.

-2016 Pond Operations
+2017 Pond Operations

-The 2016 Pond Operation Plans are included in Appendix A. In general, the goal for all ponds is to maintain circulation through the ponds while maintaining discharge salinities.
-A summary of pond management is described below.
+The 2017 Pond Operation Plans are included in Appendix A. In general, the goal for all ponds is to maintain circulation through the ponds while maintaining discharge salinities.
+A summary table for discharge salinities is provided: